As B.C. reopens, employers have a responsibility to ensure a healthy, safe workplace as conditions change.

 Assess Which Employees Can Be at Work

 Consider remote working where possible.
-Ensure workers who have COVID-19 symptoms, have travelled internationally (they must self-quarantine for 14 days), or who share a household with a COVID-19 sufferer know not to come to the workplace.
+Ensure workers who have COVID-19 symptoms or those required by public health to isolate do not to come to the workplace.

-WorkSafeBC – Best Practices for Reopening Your Business
+WorkSafeBC – Best Practices for Operating Your Business During COVID-19

 Resources and advice to minimize the risks of exposure.